-- Sustain vitality and viability of the town centre. - Maintain a unique and distinctive town centre. - Protect areas used periodically for cultural and other uses to attract people into the Town Centre. - Ensure a clear independent and local retail offer. - Ensure that any new developments including proposed changes of use do not have an adverse impact to the character of the conservation area and/or designated and non-designated heritage assets. - Support appropriate diversification of uses, to support the visitor economy and local community. - Promote appropriate residential development in the town centre, including the use of upper floors. - Strengthening the night-time economy.
+- Sustain vitality and viability of the town centre. - Maintain a unique and distinctive town centre. - Protect areas used periodically for cultural and other uses to attract people into the Town Centre. - Support a clear independent and local retail offer. - Ensure that any development does not have an adverse impact to the character of the conservation area or designated and non-designated heritage assets. - Support appropriate diversification of uses, to support the visitor economy and local community. - Promote appropriate residential development in the town centre, including the use of upper floors. - Strengthen the night-time economy.